LaTeXing/LaTeXing-Documentation/tutorials/remote_references/mendeley.md

 Mendeley are very simple and you just have to follow these steps systematically.

-> To work with Mendeley and Zotero you need the package oauthlib available
+> To work with Mendeley and Zotero you need the package oauthlib & SSL
-> from the package control.
+> available from the package control.

 Activate the **mendeley** option inside the LaTeXing.sublime-settings.
 At the first moment LaTeXing tries to access some data from Mendeley and you haven't